suzannejmatthews/suzannejmatthews.github.io/_posts/2021-08-17-raspberrypi4-headless.markdown

 ## Troubleshooting

 ### HDMI monitor issues
+**Resolved by using latest image**:
-One issue I encountered early with this new and improved Pi image is getting my older HDMI portable monitor to work.
-The fix is similar to what I blogged about a couple years ago:
+Earlier 64-bit images of Raspberry Pi OS have issues with some HDMI monitors working.
+The fix is similar to what I blogged about two years ago:

 * insert the microSD card back into your laptop, and open up the `config.txt` file under the boot partition (/boot/config.txt)